 - If received, a S-NSSAI rejected in the current Registration Area shall be stored in the UE while RM-REGISTERED until the UE moves out of the current Registration Area.

-NOTE 2: The storage aspects of S-NSSAIs rejected are described in TS 24.501 [47].
+NOTE 3: The storage aspects of rejected S-NSSAIs are described in TS 24.501 [47].

+A UE needs not support storing more S-NSSAIs in a Configured NSSAI than it can support applications as identifiable by URSP rules (see 3GPP TS 23.503 [45]).